 I’ve seen several helpful articles on how to spot and block/report fake accounts.
 I’ve linked to some at the bottom of this post.
 A few things I find are common denominators on Instagram especially:

 - A profile photo (and sometimes feed photos) that look like stock photos or commercial (i.e. “too perfect”) images.
+Or a scantily clad woman in a suggestive pose.

 - They’re following a large number of people compared to how many followers they have.
 See image above.
 (And many of their followers look as suspicious as they do.)